-Funded through the Recreating Recreation funding, the Dog Park located at Delia Park is now officially open.
-Enjoy the off-leash facility that features picnic tables, fencing, water fountain, dog bag dispensers, and much more!
+Funded through the Recreating Recreation funding, enjoy the off-leash facility that features picnic tables, fencing, water fountain, dog bag dispensers, and much more!
 The all dog area is 1.25 acres, and the small dog area is .75 acre!

 For the safety of young children, anyone under the age of 6 is not allowed in the dog park at any time.
 Children ages 6-17 are allowed in the park if accompanied by an adult pass holder.

 41625 Ryan Road

 Sterling Heights, MI 48314